birgire/wp-default-author/README.md

 ###Description

-This plugin will allow you to define the default author, both globally and per user.
+This plugin allows you to define the default author, both globally and per user.

+The global settings are under `options-writing.php`.

+The settings for each user is `under profile.php`.

+Note that the global settings will overwrite every user settings.